The Last of Us Part II : Dina Knows that Ellie is Immune from the Start. (2400 words)

 Dina tells her several times that she doesn’t want to have to shoot her in the face, referring to the fact that if Ellie got infected Dina would have to kill her and she'd do it without any hesitation.
 The point of this is making Ellie scared of getting bitten and immediately shot in the head by Dina before she can tell her friend that it's not necessary, or see Dina refuse to believe that she is immune and kill her anyway.

 Also, Dina’s flirting is very dishonest.
 For example, when Ellie says that Joel likes 80s action movies, she goes “Ho no !” thinking that Ellie means they’re crap.
-But once Ellie admits that she likes these movies, Dina completely backtracks and goes “I’m more interested in this that I thought I’d be.”
+But once Ellie admits that she likes these movies, Dina completely backtracks and goes “I’m more interested in this than I thought I’d be.”
 Of course, it’s not extremely suspicious, but it’s still one thing amongst others that gives this feeling of awkwardness between Ellie and Dina.
 Their friendship, their love, never truly seem justified, clear or coherent.
 We’re supposed to think that Dina left Jesse for Ellie but their relationship is never convincing.
 They are clearly both trying hard, but they never have any chemistry.
 The kiss rating scene is the least romantic thing they could have gone for, and their last words before kissing are just ugly.

 Dina - You’re infuriating.